Axway/api-builder-docs/content/en/docs/guide_openapi/_index.md

 ## Existing users

-If you have an existing service that uses the old legacy endpoints you can upgrade your service with our [Upgrade guide](/docs/guide_openapi/upgrading).
+If you have an existing service that uses the old legacy endpoints you can upgrade your service with our [Upgrade endpoints](/docs/updates/upgrade_endpoints) guide.